 For more information on herbal medicine check our FAQ section

-Chinese herbal medicine is generally safe to use.
-Sensitive reactions or interactions with other medication are rare.
-Providing the practitioner is aware of all current medication and supplements used by the patient a safe and effective treatment formula will be prescribed.
+Chinese herbal medicine is generally safe to use however like all medications reactions and interaction can occur.
+Providing the practitioner is aware of all current medication and supplements used by the patient the most appropriate formula will be prescribed.